Is your network marketing company safe?

-1. Don’t let customers register as distributors
+1. Stop registering customers as distributors

-2. Don’t require personal purchases
+2. Don’t require distributor purchases in rank qualifications

 The FTC went after both Vemma’s and Herbalife’s autoship programs.
 Before their ex-parte TRO and asset freeze, Vemma didn’t require autoship, they just promoted it heavily enough to catch flack.
 The Herbalife settlement prohibits autoship outright—a drastic measure, considering how common subscription services are outside the MLM sphere.